 We are constantly in awe of our vendors’ stories.
 They are the reasons we do what we do.
 We feel so fortunate to be a part of these hard working people’s lives and to be a small platform for them to dream, grow and flourish.
-Our fall shows are going to be special.
-The Dallas and Houston shows will be entirely centered around storytelling — vendor’s quotes, a children’s library, a book drive, book signing — and how important shopping small is.
-Through November, we will be showcasing vendor’s stories through video, blog content and social media.
-We hope you take time to learn about these incredible makers and shakers and join us this fall!
+We hope you take time to learn about these incredible makers and shakers and join us at our upcoming events to support them.

 “I want my designs to work as hard as the people that wear them,” says Becca White, a 34-year old leather and jewelry artist.